 Why study Information Technology?

-The Ph.D. in Information Technology provides candidates with the necessary skills to provide applied research in evidence-based, human-centered, and secure IT practice.
-The program prepares candidates to educate future IT professionals at the K12, undergraduate, and graduate levels.
+The Doctor of Philosopy (PhD) in Information Technology provides students with the necessary skills to provide applied research in evidence-based, human-centered, and secure information technology (IT) practice.
+The program prepares students to educate future IT professionals at the K12, undergraduate, and graduate levels.
 Graduates of our doctoral degree program in Information Technology are also prepared to become key leaders in organizations and enterprises to develop IT solutions for consumers or businesses.

 Applicants must meet at least one of the following requirements: